What makes an enterprise CMS AI-ready?

 1. Temporary loss of traffic

 Site migration almost always results in a temporary loss of traffic.
-It's not abnormal to see a small decline in your organic traffic in the short run.
-This is because anytime you change the domain, content, design, or other significant features of a website, Google needs time to recognize the change and then update its index.
-To minimize traffic fluctuation and to make it easier for Google to crawl and index your website correctly, you need an SEO plan.
+It’s not abnormal to see a small decline in organic traffic in the short run.
+Any time you change the domain, content, design, or other significant features of a website, Google needs time to recognise the change and update its index.
+To minimise traffic fluctuation and make it easier for Google to crawl and index your website correctly, you need an SEO plan.

 2. Drop in search rankings